jkup/insite/_posts/2013-03-17-deploying-your-website.md

 Created in the late 90's, Rsync is a tool that synchronizes files from one host to another.
 Note the significant distinction of synchrinization vs. transference.
 Rsync is very capable of dealing with collisions and collaboration as it will recognize differences between the two locations.

 Rsync has a great deal of options, and checking out it's man page is definitely worthwhile.
-This can be done by typing:
+This can be done by typing this in your terminal:

 <pre>man rsync</pre>